gthing6/greentube-landing-ggudelj/Readme.md

 - Add new components in `src/components/`

 ## License
-This project is for demonstration purposes only.
+This project is for demonstration purposes only